-Cloudera's New Appointment Reveals Strategic Expansion In Qatar
+Cloudera's New Appointment Reveals Strategic Expansion in Qatar

-(MENAFN- Mid-East) Cloudera, the data company for trusted enterprise AI, is pleased to announce Charbel Khalil's appointment as Qatar's new country manager.
+(MENAFN- Matrix PR) Cloudera, the data company for trusted enterprise AI, is pleased to announce Charbel Khalil's appointment as Qatar's new country manager.
 This strategic move underscores Cloudera's commitment to expanding its presence in Qatar and driving digital transformation initiatives.

 With over 15 years of experience in Qatar, Charbel has shaped the region's technological landscape.
 His contributions span various sectors, including government entities, the financial industry, energy & utilities, health, and others, where he played pivotal roles in helping large organisations with their digitalisation journey.